 The Western Giant Swallowtail, also known as the Papilio Rumiko, is one of the largest butterfly species found in California.

-These butterflies can reach a maximum wing spread of 58 millimeters, and you can find them throughout the state in various environments.
+In various environments, these butterflies can reach a maximum wing spread of 58 millimeters throughout the state.

 The larva of the Western Giant Swallowtail butterfly most frequently feeds on wafer ash and wild lime, which is also the location where one is most likely to encounter this species.